 You will notice a small forest at this point.
 This is an ideal camping site, close to a stream.
 This is also the perfect spot to hide an overnight rucksack and proceed with a day pack.
 You will note that the path has a very steep gradient.
 Eventually, you will reach a narrow ledge.
 It is recommended you then use an anchored rope and harness to proceed.
 The drop is considerable.
-Once you have moved past this obstacle, you will ascend again along a narrow path.
+Once you have passed this obstacle, you will ascend along a narrow path.
 You come across a cave.
 Exit the cave vertically.
 You will then reach a safe platform.
-The final stretch is a scramble up a path until you reach a cairn and white cross
+The final stretch is a scramble up a path until you reach a cairn and white cross.

 This is a pleasant hike of some four hours.
 The walk starts at Cayley Lodge and skirts the edges of the AmaSwazi community.